 - 6 units of coursework jointly approved by the faculty curriculum oversight committees of both Business and Engineering

-- Junior Year Capstone: MGT 4101 CEL Entrepreneurial Consulting Team
+- Junior Year Capstone: MGT 4101 Startup Practicum (St. Louis)

-- Senior Year Capstone: CSE 4307 Software Engineering Workshop, CSE 4309 Mobile Application Development II, or CSE 4501 Video Game Programming II
+- Senior Year Capstone: CSE 4307 Software Engineering Workshop, CSE 4309 Mobile Application Development II, CSE 4501 Video Game Programming II, or CSE 4504 Software Engineering for External Clients

 Major Course Requirements (60 units)